 - Investigate pregnancy massage, targeted physiotherapy, relaxation and stretching exercise options through a specialist obstetric physiotherapist.
 Ask about how to do lower back stretches and the correct way to do these without adding extra muscle strain.

 - Get as much rest and sleep as you can.
-When you are sleeping your body is recovering and replenishing its energy stores.
-Use relaxation techniques to help you go off to sleep if you are having trouble sleeping.
+When you are sleeping, your body is recovering and replenishing its energy stores.
+Use relaxation techniques to help you sleep if you are having trouble sleeping.